 Call: 01795 417184

-Swale Borough Council together with other Kent local authorities has established a Kent Landlord Accreditation Scheme.
+Together, other Kent local authorities and us have established a Kent Landlord Accreditation Scheme.
 It is part of a UK scheme and is free for landlords to join but they have to complete an initial day training course to which there will be a charge.
 The scheme has been set up to recognise good landlords and provide information and professional development to allow them to operate a successful business and provide their tenants with safe and good quality accommodation.

 Any applications that fall outside of this policy will need to be considered by our Cabinet Committee.
 Assistance will normally only be available for the measures contained within this policy.